How Queensland Courts is helping

 - improving access to interpreter services

-- provided victims a ‘special witness’ status when giving evidence
+- providing victims a ‘special witness’ status when giving evidence

-- established a Domestic and Family Violence Death Review and Advisory Board
+- establishing a Domestic and Family Violence Death Review and Advisory Board

 - giving courts and registry staff ongoing mandatory training

 - working with other states and territories on the National Domestic Violence Order Scheme

 - releasing a bench book and best practice report for judicial officers

 - establishing high risk teams to provide integrated, culturally appropriate responses to victims and their children assessed to be at high risk of serious harm.